fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts a
 ```
+On `line 1`, the local variable `array` is initialised and assigned to the array object `[1, 2, 3]`.
+On `line 3`, the `each` method is called on the array object referenced by `array` with a block (denoted by the `do/end` reserved words immediately following the `each` method).
+The block takes a single parameter, `element`.

+The `each` method iterates through the array object on which it's called, passing each element to the block.
+On each iteration, the block receives an array element, initialises the local variable `element` and assigns it to the array element.
+The block is invoked once per element in the array.

+On `line 4`, the local variable `a` is initialised and assigned to the object referenced by the local variable `element`.
+After the variable initialisation, `a` is reassigned twice (since the block is invoked once per element in the array), with the result that after the final iteration, the block local variable is referencing the integer object `3`.
+When this reassignment occurs, it returns the `3` integer object.
+However, the `each` method does nothing with this return value, as the `each` method always returns the collection upon which it was invoked.

+On `line 7`, we call the `puts` method and pass the local variable `a` to it as an argument.
+However, since the local variable `a` was initialised in the block, it is not accessible outside of the block.
+This means attempting to call `puts` will result in a `NameError` exception being raised.

 *70) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```